Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 !*      and/or TIP507_config.start1 : kstart=1 or 3

 !*   4.
-Initial files of water : 1c666a.exyz and 1c666a.q
+Initial files of water and ice: 1c666a.exyz and 1c666a.q

-Post-processing files
+Post-processing files:

 !*   * @lplotip507.f03 - the final history of energy